The First Penguin’s Regret: Why I Ditched Japan’s New Year’s Cards (And Why Quick Decisions Are Overrated)

 TOC

-A moment’s courage or a lifetime of regret
+A moment’s courage, a lifetime of regret

 A corporate logo, the letters of C and H are combined to look like a tree in a circle